 The bikes themselves are pretty fancy (and expensive), with their own tablet computer embedded into specially designed handlebars.
 Users can use the tablet to log in to unlock the bicycle, manage account information, navigate to their destination, and find nearby docking stations.
 A similar program exists in Madrid, but E-bike sharing hasn’t hit the same level of success in the U.S. One possible reason for this may be that many in the U.S. enjoy bike-sharing programs for the exercise.
 However, not as much for mixing up their daily commute.

-They invented a cellphone that requires no batteries, as the phone harvests microwatts of power from ambient radio signals and light.
-The technology has been detailed in a paper publish this month, called Proceedings of the Association for Computing Machinery on Interactive, Mobile, Wearable and Ubiquitious Technologies.
+They invented a cell phone that requires no batteries, as the phone harvests microwatts of power from ambient radio signals and light.
+The technology has been detailed in a paper published this month, called Proceedings of the Association for Computing Machinery on Interactive, Mobile, Wearable and Ubiquitous Technologies.
 You can’t play games or listen to music, but their phone is able to make Skype calls within a limited distance, depending on whether the phone is powered by radio signals or light. 😮👏

-Electricity requirements of crypto surpasses a few nations ⚡⚡
+Electricity requirements of crypto surpass a few nations ⚡⚡

 Just screw in your AR like a light bulb? 💡

 Ok, this one’s a prototype so don’t pull your wallet out just yet.
 With all the devices the consumer device world wants to sell you, where do you put them all?
 Well, an interesting project from the researchers at the Future Interfaces Group at Carnegie Mellon University has come up with an AR-device powered by a lightbulb socket.
 That means no more competing for desk-space or outlets for that matter.
 It’s called Desktopography.